h2non/hu/README.md

 # hu [![Build Status](https://secure.travis-ci.org/h2non/hu.png?branch=master)][travis] [![NPM version](https://badge.fury.io/js/hu.png)][npm]

-**hu** is a functional-oriented utility helper library inspired by haskell's prelude and lodash/underscore
+**hu** is a functional-oriented generic utility helper library inspired by Haskell's prelude and Lodash/Underscore/Ramda.

-Unlike other well-known libraries such as Lodash or Sugar.js, hu only provides a reduced but generic set of most common and useful functions.
+Unlike other well-known libraries, hu only provides a reduced but very common set of useful functions.
-It aims to be a lightweight and small library which can be easily embedded as a part of an application, library or framework without making noise
+It aims to be a lightweight and small library which can be easily embedded as a part of an application, library or framework without making noise.

-hu library works well in ES5 compliant engines.
-Most of its functions are curried
+hu library works well in ES5 compliant engine.
+Most of its functions are implicitly curried.

 ## Features

-- Complete type checking helpers
+- Complete and reliable type checking helpers
+- Collection and object iterators
-- Array and objects processors and transformers
+- Array and objects processors and transformers helpers
-- Functional-oriented helpers (curry, partial, compose, memoize...)
+- Functional composition and async (curry, partial, compose, memoize, defer...)
 - String manipulation helpers
-- Equality comparison functions
+- Equality comparison functions, including deep comparison
-- Runs in node and browsers
+- Runs in node.js and browsers
 - Well tested with 100% of coverage
+- Small (~800 SLOC)
+- Dependency free

 ## Installation